 River Pointe Condominium Association's board sent a letter to the city outlining their concerns about the project, which included loud noise, pollution, aesthetics and security.
 A copy of the city’s responses is included in the meeting packet, available on the city’s website.

-Tim Oakley, director of public works and engineering, said moving the bus shelter would clear congestion from sidewalks in front of downtown businesses and improve safety for pedestrians.
+Tim Oakley, director of , said moving the bus shelter would clear congestion from sidewalks in front of downtown businesses and improve safety for pedestrians.

 Oakley told aldermen the city addressed many of the residents’ concerns about the bus platform by adding a canopy to redirect exhaust from the buses and a fence to improve security.